 - Rounded edges for safety

-- Compact design suitable for smaller spaces
+- Compact enough for smaller spaces

 7. Baby Einstein Activity Table Walker